gaia-taipei/tw-firefox-weekly/walkingice.md

-# [W30] 07/24 - 07/28
+# [W31] 07/31 - 08/04

 ## Zerda

-* Improve basic home screen UI
-* Refactory MainActivity for fragment management logic
-* Modify UrlInputFragment to match our requirement
-* Impement basic Url bar UI for Zerda
-* change status bar color in run-time
+* Implement a mediator for controlling fragments
+* Improve Floating-action-button visibiility logic and enable its function
+* Update search-input, include its visual and logic of visibility

 ## Android Fennec